AdobeDocs/analytics-platform.en/help/use-cases/data-views/bi-extension-usecases.md

    1. Select **[!UICONTROL ∑ purchase_revenue]**.
    1. Select **[!UICONTROL ∑ purchases]**.

    You see an empty table displaying only the column headers for the selected element.
-For better visibility, enlarge the table visualization.
+For better visibility, enlarge the visualization.

 1. In the **[!UICONTROL Filters]** pane: